-Employee Group Eligibility Requirement for Participation in Tier (as of February 24, 2013) Benefit Changes Made Tier 1a Active employees Age 65 with 5 Years of Service (YOS), or Age 55 with 20 YOS, or 30 YOS regardless of age None, Future Benefits Accrue as Stated under Current Defined Benefit (DB) Plan.
-Tier 1b 20 YOS but less than 30 YOS and have not yet attained Age 55 Removal of the BACK DROP benefit; All other DB Plan Provisions the same as Tier 1a.
-Tier 2 All other members (including members who enter the Plan after February 24, 2013) Benefits accrued through February 24, 2013 are frozen and are payable under the Provisions of the current DB Plan.
-These members accrue future benefits in a Cash Balance Plan.
+Employee Group Eligibility Requirement for Participation in Tier (as of February 24, 2013) Benefit Changes Made Group A Active employees Age 60 with 5 Years of Service (YOS), or Age 55 with 20 YOS, or 30 YOS regardless of age.
+None, Future Benefits Accrue as Stated under Current Defined Benefit (DB) Plan - Tier 1.
+Group B 20 YOS but less than 30 YOS and have not yet attained Age 55.
+Removal of the BACKDROP benefit; All other DB Plan Provisions the same as Group A - Tier 1.
+Group C A Participant who accrued Tier One Benefits in the Plan prior to February 25, 2013, but who does not meet the definition of a Group A or Group B Employee is a Group C employee.
+Effective February 25, 2013, the Tier One Benefits of Group C employees were frozen.
+Group C Employees became eligible to accrue Tier Two Benefits effective February 25, 2013. · Group D A Participant who is newly hired or rehired on or after February 25, 2013.
+Group D employees are only eligible to accrue Tier Two Benefits.
+Employees receive annual pay credits to their Cash Balance accounts.